seemoo-lab/fido2-the-smartphone/README.md

     <img src="https://github.com/seemoo-lab/fido2-the-smartphone/blob/main/gfx/login.PNG" height=300px>
 </p>

-In our lab study we used a mockup website titled "KUUGEL" as described in [our paper](#our-paper).
+In our lab study, we used a mockup website titled "KUUGEL" as described in [our paper](#our-paper).
 You can change the mockup website's title, text and appearance to suit your own needs.

 ## Installation